Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 \subsection{Guidelines and mitigating factors}

 Table \ref{tab:summary} summarizes our results from this section and indicates the cases in which the feasibility time-step heuristic is guaranteed to identify robust designs.

-If the objective function of \eqref{medial_level} is not jointly convex in the uncertainties and the operational variables, the feasibility time-step method does not, in general, guarantee robust designs.
+If the objective function of \eqref{medial_level} is not jointly convex in the uncertainties and the operational variables, the feasibility time-step heuristic does not, in general, guarantee robust designs.
 In the absence of curtailment, any nonconvexity can lead to solutions that are not robust.
 In contrast, if curtailment is allowed, storage complementarity and piecewise-linear convex energy inflow-outflow curves do not compromise the robustness of designs identified by the heuristic.
-However, nonconvex energy inflow-outflow curves or minimal part-loads may lead the feasibility time-step heuristic to fail.
+However, nonconvex energy inflow-outflow curves or minimum part-loads may lead the feasibility time-step heuristic to fail.
 We have shown small single-time-step examples for which the design identified by the feasibility time-step heuristic is infeasible within the convex hull of historical data.

+The theoretical analysis in this section relies on the assumption that unlimited curtailment is allowed.
+In practical settings, however, curtailment may be limited by an upper bound.
+If curtailment is allowed but bounded, the robustness guarantees derived for the unlimited-curtailment case no longer apply.
+The definition of the energy gap then becomes:

+where $\Edot_{e, t, cur}$ is the maximum curtailment of energy form $e$ at time $t$.
+As in the no-curtailment case, the energy flow terms enter with opposite signs in the two expressions inside the maximum.
+Therefore, the reformulations used for the unlimited-curtailment case are no longer directly applicable.
+However, due to the additional curtailment term, the resulting problem can be formulated as a regular ESIP \citep{djelassiGlobalSolutionSemiinfinite2021}.
+Hence, unlike the problems arising in the no-curtailment case, it can be solved using adaptive discretization algorithms \citep{djelassidiskretisierungsbasiertealgorithmenfur2020}.

-If storage components are included in the design, coupling between time steps increases system flexibility by allowing energy to be shifted across timesteps.
-In the minimal part-load case, storage may compensate for low-demand periods where the installed components cannot operate at or below their minimal part-load by shifting generated energy flow from other timesteps.
+If storage components are included in the design, coupling between time steps increases system flexibility by allowing energy to be shifted across time steps.
+In the minimum part-load case, storage may compensate for low-demand periods where the installed components cannot operate at or below their minimum part-load by shifting generated energy flows from other time steps.
 Similarly, energy losses in storage by simultaneous charging and discharging (e.g., thermal energy storage) can act as a weak form of curtailment.
 However, this curtailment is limited and hard to estimate a priori.